 Key Areas to Test:

-- Payment Gateway Integration: Ensure correct transaction processing.
+- Payment Gateway Integration: Ensure transactions are processed correctly by different providers.

-- Inventory Management Systems: Validate real-time stock updates.
+- Inventory Management Systems: Validate real-time stock updates and syncing with external systems.

-- CRM and Marketing Tools: Test integrations with email and analytics tools.
+- CRM and Marketing Tools: Test integrations with email marketing platforms, chatbots, and analytics tools.

-- Shipping and Order Tracking: Ensure accurate tracking updates.
+- Shipping and Order Tracking: Ensure order tracking updates function properly across logistics providers.

 7. SEO & Accessibility Testing